lnsphnplt/ADM-HW3/README.md

 > outputs `output.txt`

-`MyHW3.ipynb`
+__`.gitignore`__
+> files not commited to repo, only stored locally:
-> 	Notebook containing the code for question 7
+> - `MyHW3.ipynb`: Notebook containing the code for question 7

-`and-hw3.ipynb`
+> - `main_17nov.ipynb`: Notebook with all code before implementing Elastic MapReduce in AWS
+> - `htmls folder`: contains all the htmls and stored in groupy of 18
+> - `tsvs folder`: contains tsv files of extracted information for all places
-> 	Notebook with initial code for questions 1-3
+> - `and-hw3.ipynb`:Notebook with initial code for questions 1-3
+> - `vocabulary_utf8.csv`: -"- same but in utf8 encoding, not used in final version

 `LICENSE`